microsoft/PowerApps-Samples/dataverse/webapi/CSharp-NETx/BasicOperations/README.md

 ## Clean up

-By default this sample will delete all the records created in it.
-If you want to view created records after the sample is completed, change the `deleteCreatedRecords` variable to `false` and you will be prompted to decide if you want to delete the records.
+By default this sample deletes all the records created in it.
+To view created records after the sample is complete, change the `deleteCreatedRecords` variable to `false` and you're prompted to delete the records if desired.